nboierzyc/nboierzyc.github.io/_pages/cv.md

 # Yucheng Zhang

-- **Phone:** (+86)15968096092
-- **Email:** yucheng.21@intl.zju.edu.cn
+- **Email:** yz90@illinois.edu
+- **Mob:** 2179748976

 ## Education

-- **Zhejiang University**
+- **ZJU-UIUC Institute**
+  - Bachelor of Engineering in Computer Engineering, Zhejiang University
+    - Overall GPA: 3.7? /4.0
+    - Core Courses: CS225, ECE220, ECE391, ECE374, CS411
-  - Electric and Computer Engineering
+    - Awards and Honors: Innovation and Entrepreneurship Pacesetter
-  - Since 2021.9

-- **University of Illinois at Urbana-Champaign**
+  - Bachelor of Engineering in Computer Engineering, University of Illinois at Urbana-Champaign
-  - Computer Engineering
-  - Since 2021.9
+    - Overall GPA: 3.97 /4.0
+    - Core Courses: CS225, ECE220, ECE391, ECE374, CS411
+    - Awards and Honors: Dean’s List

+## Publications

+- Authored as the second author a paper titled “MovieChat: From Dense Token to Sparse Memory for Long Video Understanding” submitted to CVPR currently under submission.

-## Research Experience
+## Research Experiences

-1. **Research about weak supervised motion detection**
+1. **Research on weak supervised motion detection**
-   - **Advisor:** Prof Gaoang Wang
-   - Using neural network methods to detect and identify motions with learning data that's not well labeled.
+   - Leader of a student research group of three
    - Since 2023.3

-2. **Summer research project about encrypting DNN**
+   - Advisor: Gaoang Wang (Professor of ZJU-UIUC Institute)
+   - Using neural network method to detect and identify motions with the learning data that’s not well labeled.
+   - One of our works is finished and already under the submission of CVPR.

+2. **Research topic 2**
+   - Participant of a summer research program
+   - Duration: 2021.7 - 2021.8
-   - **Advisor:** Prof. Jian Liu
+   - Advisor: Jian Liu (Professor of Zhejiang University)
    - Using Vole style OT to achieve fast encryption of the data and model to ensure the safety of the information of both client and server.
-   - Duration: 2021.7 - 2021.8

-## Rewards and Honor
+## Skills and Others

+- **Computer:** MATLAB, C/C++, Python, Sagemath
+- **Language:** English, Chinese
+- **Interests:** Travel, Reading books
+- **Other awards received:**
-- Gold Medal in the 46th ICPC Asia Regional Contest Jinan Site, National 2021
+  - Gold Medal in the 46th ICPC Asia Regional Contest Jinan Site National
-- Silver Medal in 2021 China Collegiate Programming Contest Weihai Site, National 2021
+  - Silver Medal in 2021 China Collegiate Programming Contest Weihai Site, National
-- Innovation and Entrepreneurship Pacesetter, Zhejiang University - University of Illinois at Urbana-Champaign Institute, 2021-2022
-- Dean’s list, Zhejiang University - University of Illinois at Urbana-Champaign Institute, 2021-2022

-## Skills

-- C/C++
-- Python

-## Publications

-- Coauthor of a CVPR paper under submission: *MovieChat: From Dense Token to Sparse Memory for Long Video Understanding*